 6. You’re already a monogram maven.
 Monogrammed hankies, robes, totes, napkins – you name it.
 You’re ready.

 8. You not only have a rain plan, but you also have a humidity, heat, and critter plan.Especially for an outdoor ceremony in the spring or summer.
 You don’t want bigger hair than you already planned for or wedding guests swatting at mosquitos instead of dancing.

 7. You know choosing china is one of the most important first decisions of your soon-to-be marriage.
 These dishes will be the foundation of family affairs for years to come.
 Many a Christmas dinner and Easter brunch will be served on these very plates.
 You know this registry decision is not one to be taken lightly.

 You may also be interested in:

+9. You’ve already figured out how to make a SEC football groom’s cake look elegant.
 Should you make a cake in the shape of the stadium?
 A Georgia “G” looks good as a cake, right?
 Whatever cake makes your man smile will be perfect.

+10. You may not be an etiquette expert (yet), but you want to follow tradition on your Big Day.
 While the mamas might fuss over who is technically supposed to host what shower or luncheon, you’re mostly concerned with taking part in traditions.
 You want the same memorable moments your mother, grandmothers, and all the generations before you had on their wedding days.